 If Prateek tends to possess any financial goals in the coming three years, he can look for the fixed deposit schemes offered by the banks and companies.
-The interest rates offered on fixed deposits are constant where bank FDs offer the holding period between 45 days to 120 months and the company FDs offer holding period anywhere between six months to five years.
+The interest rates offered on fixed deposits are constant where bank FDs offer a holding period between 45 days to 120 months and the company FDs offer a holding period anywhere between six months to five years.

 Well, this scenario restricts Prateek from withdrawing the money anytime even when there are certain FDs that allow premature withdrawal.
 Moreover, the interest generated from the FDs is levied based on the depositor’s tax bracket.

 Every account holder faces liquidity issues, and therefore, Prateek will face the same on the FDs.
 He can either go for liquid funds or keep the money in the savings account to avoid liquidity issues on FDs.
 The savings account will fetch Prateek 4% interest whereas; the liquid funds could fetch 7-8% interest.
 The money invested in liquid funds can be easily cashed into the depositor’s account within a day.

 On the other hand, similar to the interest earned on the FDs, the capital gain earned on liquid funds within three years of investment will be levied the same way.
 Moreover, the capital gains will be levied at 20% if it is cashed in after three years.

 - Short-term Accrual Funds

 A short-term accrual fund is a part of mutual funds where the investors invest in money market instruments and short-duration corporate bonds.
 These funds generate income either with debt securities or by withholding high-yield bonds of low duration.
 Low duration makes sure that the risks included with high interest get limited.
 Fixed maturity plans, ultra-short-term funds, and short-term income funds are some examples of such funds.

 - Duration Funds